Idnan/idnan.github.io/blog/_posts/backup_restore_with_curator.md

 ## Filters
 Filters are the way to select only the indices you want.
 Check following [link](https://www.elastic.co/guide/en/elasticsearch/client/curator/current/filters.html) for more detail.

-# Backup
-Now lets create `action_backup.yml`.
-This is the action file that we will use to create snapshot(backup) of our indices.
-Then add following
+Here is how our action file looks like

 ```yml
 actions: